gijsdontje3/dbt-project-quickstart/DBT_BIBLE.md

 ### Using VS Code

 **Requires Docker**
-To use this repo to quickstart a DBT-project in VS Code, you need to have the following extensions installed:
+To use [our dbt-project-quickstart repo](https://github.com/DataSenseNV/dbt-project-quickstart) to quickstart a DBT-project in VS Code, you need to have the following extensions installed:

 - Docker (ms-azuretools.vscode-docker)
 - Remote - Containers (ms-vscode-remote.remote-containers)

-Run command **Clone repository in Container Volume**
+Run command **Clone repository in Container Volume** dbt-project-quickstart  --> main branch
-‣ -> main branch

 ### Using local DBT installation